triciasawyer/Reading-notes-401/class-03.md

 ## Express Routing

 **What is an Express Router?**
+It is a mini express application without all the bells and whistles of an express application, just the routing stuff.

 **By what mean do we initialize express.Router() in an express server?**
+When creating our frontend routes for our application.
+This includes the Home and About pages.

 **What do we use route middleware for?**
+We use route middleware to run a certain route parameter.
+In our case with the lab, we are using :name in our hello route

 ## Reflection

 **What are your learning goals after reading and reviewing the class README?**

+My learning goals are to become aware and comfortable with backend just in general, but to be more specific, learning how to target routes and use them to do what I want.